AxelBrinck/NanoLogger-Framework/readme.md

 var fileOutput = new StreamOutput(fileStream, format);
 ```

-We can now create our main Logger object.
+Now create the main Logger object.

 ```
 var logger = new Logger();
 ```

-We set its output to be our stream file.
+Set an output to be the stream file.
 ```
 logger.AddOutput(fileOutput);
 ```

-We can now log like this.
+Now you can log like this!
 ```
 logger.Log(new Log(Severity.Debug, DateTime.Now, "Main", "Program started"));
 logger.Log(new Log(Severity.Debug, DateTime.Now, "Other module", "Hallo!"));